Strategy is for the Brave

 Common strategic planning pitfalls include:

-- Engagement that asks stakeholders for their wish list of improvements, rather than how to make the organization’s work feasible and impactful
+- Engagement that asks stakeholders for their wish list of improvements, rather than strategizing how to make the organization’s work feasible and impactful

 - Consensus-driven planning that avoids tradeoffs and dilutes priorities